Let's have none of this restricted stuff - where can you take your dog whenever you like?

 9) Lulworth Cove

 Needs no introduction, but you can get year-round picture-postcard photographs of your four-legged friend come rain or shine.
 Pebbles mean no sandy paws and there’s a Heritage Centre to help you figure out the best walkies.
-There’s also lots of places to eat.
+There are toilets at the Heritage Centre and a variety of places to eat.